jmix-framework/jmix-bookstore-2/README.md

 spring.mail.password=<<MAIL_SERVER_PASSWORD>>
 ```

-The add-on comes with an administrative UI to see what the status is of outgoing Emails.
+The add-on comes with an administrative UI to see what the status is of outgoing emails.
 It contains the ability to read the emails, download the attachments and trigger re-send in case something went wrong during transmission.

 ![](img/6-admin-approved-supplier-order-sent-out-email.png)

 ### Reports

-The Reports [add-on](https://www.jmix.io/marketplace/reports/) is used in the Bookstore example as part of the [Place Supplier Orders](#place-supplier-orders) BPM process.
-When the order is placed, the supplier order form (as Microsoft Word document) is created.
-To achieve this, the Report `Supplier Order Form` is configured via the administrative UI:
+The Reports [add-on](https://www.jmix.io/marketplace/reports/) is used in the Bookstore example as part of the [Place Supplier Orders](#place-supplier-orders) BPMN-2.0 process.
+When the order is placed, the supplier order form (as DOCX document) is created.
+To achieve this, the `Supplier Order Form` report is configured via the administrative UI:

 ![](img/7-admin-report-supplier-order-form.png)

-The Report contains a report template as a Word document that contains placeholders where the actual data is inserted.
+The Report contains a report template as a DOCX document that contains placeholders where the actual data is inserted.

-To contain the correct data (supplier order, order lines), the corresponding data from the BPM process is passed in when the report execution is triggered.
-This happens within the Service task `Place Supplier Order` implemented in [PerformSupplierOrderServiceBean](https://github.com/jmix-framework/jmix-bookstore/blob/main/src/main/java/io/jmix/bookstore/product/supplier/bpm/PerformSupplierOrderServiceBean.java) through the `ReportRunner` API from the reports add-on (see also: [Jmix Documentation: Add-ons / Reports / Running Reports / Reports API](https://docs.jmix.io/jmix/reports/run-report.html#reports-api)):
+To contain the correct data (supplier order, order lines), the corresponding data from the BPMN-2.0 process is passed in when the report execution is triggered.
+This happens within the `Place Supplier Order` Service task implemented in [PerformSupplierOrderServiceBean](https://github.com/jmix-framework/jmix-bookstore-2/blob/main/src/main/java/io/jmix/bookstore/product/supplier/bpm/PerformSupplierOrderServiceBean.java) through the `ReportRunner` API from the reports add-on (see also: [Jmix Documentation: Add-ons / Reports / Running Reports / Reports API](https://docs.jmix.io/jmix/reports/run-report.html#reports-api)):

 ```java
 class PerformSupplierOrderBean {